-- Investigator means the person authorized by the School to gather facts about an alleged violation of this Policy assesses relevance and credibility, synthesizes the evidence, and compiles this information into an investigation report of Relevant Evidence and a file of Directly Related Evidence. - Mandated Reporter means a School employee who is obligated by policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator. - Notice means that an employee, Future Professional, or third party informs the Title IX Coordinator or other Official with Authority of the alleged occurrence of harassing, discriminatory, and/or retaliatory conduct. - Official with Authority (OWA) means a School employee (specifically the Owner or Director) who has responsibility to implement corrective measures for harassment, discrimination, and/or retaliation on behalf of the School. - Parties means the Complainant(s) and Respondent(s), collectively. - Recipient means a postsecondary education program that receives federal funding. - Relevant Evidence is evidence that tends to prove (inculpatory) or disprove (exculpatory) an issue in the complaint. - Remedies are post-Final Determination actions directed to the Complainant and/or the community as mechanisms to address safety, prevent recurrence, and restore access to the School's education program. - Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute harassment or discrimination based on a protected characteristic, or retaliation for engaging in a protected activity under this Policy. - Resolution means the result of an Informal Resolution or Formal Grievance Process. - Sanction means a consequence imposed on a Respondent who is found to have violated this Policy. - Sexual Harassment is an umbrella category including the offenses of sexual harassment, sexual assault, stalking, dating violence, and domestic violence.
+- Investigator means the person authorized by the School to gather facts about an alleged violation of this Policy, assesses relevance and credibility, synthesizes the evidence, and compiles this information into an investigation report of Relevant Evidence and a file of Directly Related Evidence. - Mandated Reporter means a School employee who is obligated by policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator. - Notice means that an employee, Future Professional, or third party informs the Title IX Coordinator or other Official with Authority of the alleged occurrence of harassing, discriminatory, and/or retaliatory conduct. - Official with Authority (OWA) means a School employee (specifically the Managing Owner or Director) who has responsibility to implement corrective measures for harassment, discrimination, and/or retaliation on behalf of the School. - Parties means the Complainant(s) and Respondent(s), collectively. - Postsecondary Institution means a campus of the University of California, the California State University, or the California Community Colleges, a private postsecondary educational institution, or an independent institution of higher education that receives state financial assistance. - Recipient means a postsecondary education program that receives federal funding. - Relevant Evidence is evidence that tends to prove (inculpatory) or disprove (exculpatory) an issue in the complaint. - Remedies are post-Final Determination actions directed to the Complainant and/or the community as mechanisms to address safety, prevent recurrence, and restore access to the School's education program. - Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute harassment or discrimination based on a protected characteristic, or retaliation for engaging in a protected activity under this Policy. - Responsible Employee means an employee who has the authority to take action to redress sexual harassment or provide supportive measures to Future Professionals, or who has the duty to report sexual harassment to an appropriate School official with that authority. - Resolution means the result of an Informal Resolution or Formal Grievance Process. - Sanction means a consequence imposed on a Respondent who is found to have violated this Policy. - Sexual Harassment is an umbrella category including the offenses of sexual harassment, sexual assault, stalking, dating violence, and domestic violence.
 See Section 17.B. for greater detail. - Title IX Coordinator is at least one official designated by the School to ensure compliance with Title IX and the School's Title IX program.
-References to the Coordinator throughout this policy may also encompass a designee of the Coordinator for specific tasks. - Title IX Grievance Procedure means the Formal Grievance Process detailed below and defined above.
+References to the Coordinator throughout this policy may also encompass a designee of the Coordinator for specific tasks.